The four experts in their respective fields will unveil the Asian Paints ColourNext trends at India Design ID, New Delhi. Make sure you are there!

 I believe we will be cultivating more and more things and discover ones that haven’t been found yet.
 Cultivating and growing things is a sustainable, ecological and innovative way for next gen technology.
 I’ll show design materials that are like textiles and paper, laser cut and engraved, but grown in a seamless, 3-D manner.
 I’ve cultivated sound speaker cones in a tank, creating a warm, natural, nostalgic sound.
 That will be installed in the exhibition, playing music by an experimental sound artist from Tokyo.

 Maximiliano Modesti has spent the past 25 years in India bringing modern design expertise and sensibility to Indian artisans, and in turn, is nourished by their incredible skill and passion for craft.
 He’s the founder of Les Ateliers 2M, an embroidery and textile production business supplying to leading international couture houses such as Hermès and Christian Dior, and Jaipur Modern, a store championing contemporary Indian design.
-For the panel Modesti brings his views on Fluxe - about breaking into the luxury domain by telling authentic, intimate, immersive stories that celebrate the creator and the process.
-The new luxury is authentic, intimate, personal and meaningful.
+For the panel Modesti brings his views on F-luxe - a change in the way we view luxury.
+It is about breaking into the luxury domain by telling authentic, intimate, immersive stories that celebrate the creator and the process.
+The new luxury is authentic, intimate and meaningful.

 What attracted you to Indian crafts and artisans at first and what about them gives you passion today?